Ecosystems at Risk: Reefs and Rainforests

 Ferry Ride: This morning you are ferried to the pristine Fitzroy Island – a green gem in a turquoise sea.
 A fringing coral reef surrounds the island, part of the inner Great Barrier Reef, providing a sheltered home for a variety of fish and coral species.

-Marine Biology: With your marine biologist guide you review some marine biology basics before walking directly into the water for snorkeling the reef.
+Marine Biology & Geomorphology: With your marine biologist guide you review some marine biology basics and discuss island/reef geomorphology before walking directly into the water for snorkeling the reef.
 During the day students engage in mini-lectures and practical hands-on assignments in the water.
-Topics can include but are not limited to: endemic and endangered species, animal behaviour, human and natural impacts on the reef.
-A copy of 101 Marine Animals of the Great Barrier Reef is yours to keep and will help you identify what you are seeing underwater and help expand your knowledge of the undersea world.
+Topics can include but are not limited to: climate change, endemic and endangered species, animal behaviour, management strategies, human & natural impacts on the reef.

-Marine Science – Underwater Transect: As part of your learning you perform an underwater transect, in which you identify fish and coral populations, and check the reef for bleaching and coral predators.
+Marine Science – Field Work: As part of your learning you learn what marine biologists do, which you identify fish and coral populations, and check the reef for bleaching and coral predators.
 This is done using waterproof data collection slates that provide visual cues on what to look for.
-Your data is then sent to The Great Barrier Reef Marine Park Authority’s (GBRMPA) non-profit organisation, Eye on The Reef.
-This data also contributes to Small World Journeys’ ongoing efforts with reef health monitoring at the island.
+The data collected also helps Small World Journeys on going efforts to monitor reef health at Fitzroy Island in partnership with the Great Barrier Reef Marine Park Authority’s program Eye on the Reef.

 Accommodation: Cairns Budget Accommodation